pateketrueke/haki/README.md

 #### Actions

-Enumerated actions can perform several tasks based on its definition.
+Enumerated actions can perform several tasks based on its definition:

+- `modify` &mdash; Allow to rewrite a file performing regexp replacements.
+- `copy` &mdash; Allow to between files and directories
+- `add` &mdash; Allow to write new files
+- `exec` &mdash; Invokes a shell instruction
+- `clean` &mdash; Removes a file or directory
+- `clone` &mdash; Downloads github repository
+- `render` &mdash; Rewrite dynamic files or directories
+- `extend` &mdash; Rewrite JSON file through extending it
+- `install` &mdash; Get your dependencies through NPM or Yarn

 Definitions can contain: